top of page

 Who should apply

-Anyone wishing to be introduced to in vivo imaging (confocal, two-photon, PET-CT imaging) in non-human primates (NHP).
+Anyone wishing to be introduced to non-human primate research and imaging in non-human primates, especially:

 Learning outcomes

-By the end of the course, trainees will gain a solid understanding of in vivo imaging techniques used to study pathogen dissemination and immune response kinetics at multiple biological scales in non-human primate (NHP) models of infectious diseases.
-They will also be informed about the ethical and regulatory frameworks governing NHP experimentation, along with practical guidelines for enhancing animal welfare in BSL-1 to BSL-3 containment settings during infectious disease research.
+By the end of the course, trainees will gain a solid understanding of in vivo imaging techniques used at multiple biological scales in non-human primate (NHP) models.
+They will also be informed about the ethical and regulatory frameworks governing NHP experimentation, along with practical guidelines for enhancing animal welfare.

 Course content